Bayzo: The Malta Bums

 During his sixty-year-long career, he had been one of the main singers of The Malta Bums.
 His song L-Ewwel Tfajla li ħabbejt remains known.

-Bayzo, along with Freddie Portelli, Brethren Paul, Mario Perrone, Tony Muscat and Tony Bartolo, and later member Freddie Scicluna were meeting in the fields of St Paul's Bay areas and singing.
+Bayzo, along with Freddie Portelli, Paul Pirrone, Mario Pirrone, Tony Muscat and Tony Bartolo, and later member Freddie Scicluna were meeting in the fields of St Paul's Bay areas and singing.
 From there, The Malta Bums, originally known as The Bums, were founded.

 With The Malta Bums, Bayzo lived and played in Germany for six months, where he originated Viva Malta at the end of 1967.

 Festivals

-After having been separated from the Malta Bums, he merged his group with Freddie Scicluna, Bayzo's Clikka, which was active in many hotels and nightclubs, and took part in numerous festivals and musicals.
+After having been separated from the Malta Bums, he merged his group with Freddie Scicluna, Bayzo's Klikka, which was active in many hotels and nightclubs, and took part in numerous festivals and musicals.

 He went to a tour in Australia, Canada and the United States, where he sang and played for Maltese emigrants.

 He represented Malta in some contests, in which it took part in Poland and Slovakia.